2014 Convention in San Antonio, TX

 Do you have a paper topic proposal and are you looking to join a panel?

-New this year, ASEEES is offering a dedicated space for Annual Convention attendees to find others to form panels.
+ASEEES again offers a dedicated space for Annual Convention attendees to find others to form panels:

 While ASEEES provides this board as a service to Annual Convention attendees, it is attendees' own responsibility to contact and make appropriate arrangements with potential panelists and to submit the complete panel proposals by the deadline.

 If you have a question about an individual posting, please contact the individual responsible.
 If you have a question or concern about the Papers/Panels Wanted Board, please contact the ASEEES office at firstname.lastname@example.org; for other Convention questions, please contact Convention Coordinator Wendy Walker at email@example.com.

 Individual paper submissions must be received by December 20, 2013.
 The online submission closes as 12:01 am PT on Dec.
 21, 2013.

 Submissions for panels, roundtables and meetings must be received by January 15, 2014.
 The online submission closes at 12:01 am PT on Jan.
 16, 2014.